Community Focus/Spectrum Channel 1021

 A weekly newscast that keeps viewers up-to-date on local events.
 Specially targeted at the seven Community Focus communities of Twinsburg Township, Twinsburg, Aurora, Northfield Center, Macedonia, Sagamore Hills and Reminderville.

-Focus Executive Director Mary Kidd talks with Twinsburg Mayor Ted Yates.
+Focus Executive Director Mary Kidd talks with Twinsburg Mayor Sam Scaffide.

 -